-31-day temporary extension of coverage at no cost to the employee.
+After separation, FEHB plan coverage continues at no cost to the employee for 31 days.
 In addition, if the employee files an election with the separating agency and pays both the employee and the Government share of costs (plus a 2 percent administration fee), coverage in the existing plan or another plan in the Program can be continued for up to 18 months under the temporary continuation of coverage (TCC) program feature.
-When group insurance eligibility ends, the employee has the right to convert the coverage to an individual health insurance policy if offered by his or her health plan or to purchase a plan on or off the Health Insurance Marketplace (Exchange).
+When group insurance eligibility ends, the employee has the right to convert the coverage to an individual health insurance policy.

-If an employee retires under a retirement system for Federal employees, group health insurance can be continued into retirement, provided the employee qualifies for an immediate annuity and was enrolled in the FEHB Program for the 5 years of service immediately preceding retirement, or - if less than 5 years - for all periods of eligibility since the first opportunity to enroll.
-This includes Members of Congress and designated congressional staff who have been enrolled in DC SHOP coverage.
+If an employee retires under a retirement system for Federal employees, group health insurance can be continued into retirement, provided the employee qualifies for an immediate annuity and was enrolled in the FEHB Program for the 5 years of service immediately preceding retirement, or - if less than 5 years - for all periods of eligibility since first opportunity to enroll.

 Eligible retirees have the same health plan choices and pay the same share of the costs for health insurance as active employees do.
-Annuitants are subject to withholdings from their monthly annuity to pay for health plan costs in excess of the Government contribution.

-Consumer Driven Health Plan:
+Consumer Driven Health Plan.
 Employees who join a high deductible health plan (HDHP) and have a Health Savings Account (HSA) have funds that are fully portable.
-As long as their money stays in a qualified Health Savings Account and is used for qualified medical expenses, as established by the Department of the Treasury, both the interest and any withdrawals are tax free.
+As long as their money stays in a qualified account and is used for qualified medical expenses, as established by the Department of the Treasury, both the interest and any withdrawals are tax free.
 This is true even for employees who elect a health care option in the future that is not a Consumer Driven Health Plan or the equivalent.
-The money in an HSA may continue to accrue - or be used - for future medical expenses, and monies in an HSA will remain in the account until used for qualified medical expenses.
-However, employees who retire and enroll in Medicare are not eligible by law for HSAs, so if they have a High Deductible Health Plan, a new health reimbursement arrangement (HRA) will be established by their health plan.
-Monies in their HRA belong to the employer, and not the annuitant, and are managed by the health plan.
-They do not earn interest and are not portable.
-The HRA may continue to be used for qualified medical expenses so long as the annuitant does not switch to another health plan.
+The money in an HSA may continue to accrue - or be used - for future medical expenses.
+However, employees who retire and enroll in Medicare are not eligible for health savings accounts, so if they have a High Deductible Health Plan, a new health reimbursement arrangement (HRA) will be established by their health plan.
+Monies in their HSA will remain in that account until used for qualified medical expenses.

-Life Insurance (FEGLI)
+Life Insurance